thewjones/mattjones/content/linknotes/20250307/index.md

 <https://www.theguardian.com/us-news/2025/mar/06/spacex-starship-explodes-musk>

-A reminder that its disassembled parts, fuel and other materials still very much exist, spread over a wide area, polluting and air, land and sea and harming life.
+A reminder that its disassembled parts, fuel and other materials still very much exist, spread over a wide area, polluting air, land and sea and harming life.

 [[permalink](/blog/links/2025/03/07#starship-explodes-in-second-failure-for-mars-program)]